bkammerling/ubuild-jekyll/wunder_collections/_apps/apfie.md

 description: "<p>Shared mobility operators are struggling to stay profitable due to high operational costs and regulatory requirements. apfie provides global insurance solutions, powered by AI-driven technology, for shared-mobility fleets.
 Our insurance solutions are backed by world-leading insurance providers.
-We utilize Realtime to offer unique insurance solutions:</p><ul><li><p>On-Demand rider insurance – Offered to the riders via the app: Pay Per minute or ride or subscription-based.
+We utilize Realtime data to offer unique insurance solutions:</p><ul><li><p>On-Demand rider insurance – Offered to the riders via the app: Pay Per minute or ride or subscription-based.
 Shared mobility operators can use this insurance as a monetization channel.</p></li><li><p>Usage-Based fleet insurance – The most affordable fleet insurance, pay per usage-based on the